SecretAgentKen/boilerplate/README.md

 # Boilerplate

-*This is an example for Vue 2 - If you want to see Vue 3 using the Composition API check out the vue3 branch*
+*This is an example for Vue 3 - If you want to see Vue 2 using the Options API check out the trunk branch*

 This is an example project for playing with Vue, Express, document stores, and other modern web development tools.
 It's meant to be a structured learning tool so that you have a working base application to use rather than just running "Hello World" style applications.
 If you're new to web development or the last time you worked on a website was with the *LAMP* stack, see the references at the bottom of this file first.